Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us1020/readme.md

 This feature must comply with specific technical requirements, including a client-server architecture where the client accesses data through a server application.
 Additionally, the solution must be deployed on multiple network nodes, with separate nodes for the database server and Follow-Up Server, ideally in the cloud, ensuring background execution of email notifications.
+The SMTP application protocol must be used to send the email messages trough the SMTP server with DNS name frodo.dei.isep.ipp.pt.

 ### Domain model